google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 ![Screenshot of the Admin Page.](./images/demo-admin-page.png)

-Clicking the "Trigger Push Message" button will make a POST request to `/api/trigger-push-msg/` which is the signal for our backend to start send push messages, so we create the route in express for this endpoint:
+Clicking the "Trigger Push Message" button will make a POST request to `/api/trigger-push-msg/` which is the signal for our backend to send push messages, so we create the route in express for this endpoint:

     app.post('/api/trigger-push-msg/', function (req, res) {